Tata Prima

+Facelifts

 The Korean version was facelifted in 2017.
 In February 2020, the BS-6 version of the Prima was introduced at Asia's largest motor show.
 It is equipped with the Cummins 6.7 L ISBE with output of either 250 or 300 hp.

 In 2022 Tata launched a facelifted Prima with ADAS (advanced driver-assistance system), making it the first Indian truck to have such a system; this included lane departure warning, forward collision warning and more.
 The cabin was also updated with a fatigue monitoring system.
 On the exterior, the edges of the cabin were squared off compared to the older version.
 Korean version was succeeded as Tata Daewoo Maxen and Kuxen at same year.

-In December 2024 Tata launched their first automatic transmission truck at HEAT (heavy equipment and transport) show held at Dammam, Saudi Arabia, the Tata Prima 4440.
+In December 2024 Tata launched their first automatic transmission truck at HEAT (Heavy Equipment and Transport) show held at Dammam, Saudi Arabia, the Tata Prima 4440.
 S AMT with 8.9 liter Cummins diesel engine putting out 400 hp and 1700 nm of torque.
 With the launch, Tata also became the first Indian commercial vehicle manufacturer to do so.

+Tata launched Prima E. 55S EV 4x2 tractor truck with GVW of 55 tons and range of 350km.
+The power is driven from permanent-magnet synchronous motor (PMSM) type motor with output of 630hp and 2455nm of torque supported by lithium-ion phosphate battery of 450kwh.
+The truck also featured fast charging, Telematics and automatic transmission.